shervinea/cheatsheet-translation/ru/cs-221-states-models.md

 **23. Remark: the figure above illustrates a bottom-to-top approach whereas the formula provides the intuition of a top-to-bottom problem resolution.**

-&#10230; Remark: the figure above illustrates a bottom-to-top approach whereas the formula provides the intuition of a top-to-bottom problem resolution.
+&#10230; Примечание: the figure above illustrates a bottom-to-top approach whereas the formula provides the intuition of a top-to-bottom problem resolution.

 <br>